the-isf-academy/making-with-code/content/cs9/unit00/projects/_index.md

 **For each criteria you will be assessed on a score from 0-3:**
 - 0 - no evidence of the criteria
 - 1 - limited evidence of the criteria
-- 2 - satisfactory expectations of the criteria
+- 2 - satisfactory evidence of the criteria
-- 3 - exceed expectations  of the criteria
+- 3 - substantial evidence of the criteria

 *To do well in this project, you should be able to concretely demonstrate that you can successfully do each practice*